nblintao/ParaGraphL/docs/index.md

 See [**demo.html**](https://github.com/nblintao/ParaGraphL/blob/master/demo.html) for an example of using ParaGraphL.

+Here is a quick **demo** for you to play around.
+It uses a graph with 10000 edges and 3285 nodes.
+It has 100 iterations before outputting the result.
+Typically,  [**ParaGraphL**](https://nblintao.github.io/ParaGraphL/demo/demo_paragraphl.html) is faster than [**the baseline**](https://nblintao.github.io/ParaGraphL/demo/demo_sigma.html), if WebGL is enabled in your browser.

 ## Demo and Results

 We have achieved significant speedup, compared to an implementation without WebGL on [Fruchterman Reingold graph layout algorithm](https://github.com/gephi/gephi/wiki/Fruchterman-Reingold).
 To our knowledge, we are the first one who implements graph layout algorithms with WebGL.